-- Global Literacy: virtual travel in almost every lesson! - Spatial Awareness: map making, map reading and GIS. - Analytical Skills: hypothesis testing and data analysis. - Numeracy and Literacy: preparing reports, presenting to the rest of the class and analysing figures. - Problem Solving: posing questions, investigating answers and complex decision making. - Environmental Awareness: understanding global warming and active citizenship.
+- Global Literacy: virtual travel in almost every lesson! - Spatial Awareness: map making, map reading and GIS. - Analytical Skills: hypothesis testing and data analysis. - Numeracy and Literacy: preparing reports and analysing figures. - Complex Problem Solving: investigating answers and decision making. - Environmental Awareness: understanding our impact on the world and active citizenship.

 This wide skill base can prepare for virtually any A Level, particularly Humanities and Science subjects.
-Geography is a broad-based academic degree which is well respected by employers.
-Geography graduates have one of the highest rates of graduate employment; geographers enter a very wide range of career areas including development, climate research and travel and tourism.
+It is valued by the UK's top universities as a facilitating subject, which means it is valuable for a wide range of degree courses.
+Geography itself a broad-based academic degree which is well respected by employers.
+Geography graduates have one of the highest rates of graduate employment; pupils who have studied Geography have gone on to work in law, economics, environmental consultancy, teaching, town planning and many more.

 Exam Board AQA

 Name of Qualification Geography

 QAN Number 60184103

 Structure/grading system 100 % exam (3 papers), paper 1: 35%, paper 2: 35% and paper 3: 30%/ Graded 9 to 1.
-Compulsory fieldwork will be assessed across all exam papers.

-Psychology

-Learning Area: Humanities HOLA: Miss O Lester Subject Coordinator: Ms D Collings-James
+Psychology Learning Area: Humanities HOLA: Miss O Lester Subject Coordinator: Mr S. Wakefield